wellle/tmux-complete.vim/README.md

 situation:

-You're happily editing your lovely files in Vim, when you notice you need to type a word that you can see in a different Tmux pane right next to Vim.
+You're happily editing your lovely files in Vim, when you notice you need to type a word, or a chunk of text, that you can see in a different Tmux pane right next to Vim.
 This might be some secret key found in your REPL or the name of a failing test.

-Usually the interesting text is too short to warrant switching panes and going into Tmux' copy mode, so you end typing it out again.
+Usually the interesting text is too short, to warrant switching panes and going into Tmux's copy mode, so you end up typing it out again.

+Or maybe You just don't like using Tmux's copy mode, period.
+You feel like that chunk of text sitting in a distant Tmux pane ought to be just as accessible to you as a chunk of text sitting in a Vim buffer.

-## But fear no longer!
+## Well, fear no longer!

 This plugin adds a completion function that puts all words visible in your Tmux panes right under your fingertips.
 Just enter insert mode, start typing any